Documenting changes in the life of the Mountain

 To mark the district's centennial in 2012, we started a series of projects to create a "snapshot" cataloging current plant life on the watershed.
 We will use this snapshot to compare against past records as well as a baseline against which future change will be measured.
 To accomplish this, the district has partnered with the California Academy of Sciences, the UC Berkeley Forest Pathology and Mycology Laboratory and the California Native Plant Society.
 We need your help!
 Please join us.

 A bioblitz is a focused survey in a defined location that attempts to document all species present.
 With more than 18,000 acres of land and thousands of species in the Mt.
 Tamalpais Watershed, we know we cannot document everything at once.
-Taking a more targeted approach, we will focus on plant species in specific areas of MMWD property.
-These surveys will also include systematic specimen collection, including photos and GPS coordinates for each specimen.
-These collections and associated data will be added to the California Academy of Science's research collections and will serve as the beginnings of a new baseline of Mt.
+Taking a more targeted approach, we will focus on plant species in specific areas of MMWD lands.
+These surveys include systematic specimen collection, georeferenced photos and observations for each specimen.
+Collections and associated data will be added to the California Academy of Science's research collections and will serve as the beginnings of a new baseline of Mt.
 Tamalpais botanic diversity.
 In addition, the new findings will be compared to historic collections in order to document any shifts in ranges or distributions.

-The multi-year effort has brought together botanical experts from around the Bay Area and more than 80 volunteer "citizen scientists."
-During the four bioblitz survey days held in 2012, participants recorded more than 700 observations comprising over 300 kinds of plants—close to 40 percent of the estimated 900 plant species living on the watershed.
-We are optimistic that 2013 will provide us with another great year of bioblitzes, but we need your help!
+The multi-year effort has brought together botanical experts from around the Bay Area and more than 100 volunteer "citizen scientists."
+During four bioblitz survey days, participants recorded more than 1,400 observations comprising over 500 kinds of plants—over half of the estimated 900 plant species living on the watershed.
+We are optimistic that 2014 will provide us with another great year of bioblitzes, but we need your help!

-Come join us in 2013 for the second of this three-year project.
-We'll start off with an evening orientation on Wednesday, February 20 at the California Academy of Sciences in San Francisco's Golden Gate Park.
-Field training will take place on Saturday, February 23.
-Surveys will run monthly through August.
-The sites for this year's surveys will be near the Sky Oaks Ranger Station in Fairfax and will include diverse plant assemblages, interesting weeds and epic views!
+Come join us in 2014 for our "West Side Story," looking at sites in the northwest portion of the watershed.
+We'll start off with an evening orientation in early February at the California Academy of Sciences in San Francisco's Golden Gate Park.
+Field training will take place on Saturday, February 8.
+Surveys will run monthly through September.
+The sites for this year's surveys will include redwood forests, serpentine grasslands and chaparral, rocky outcrops and seasonal lakes!
 Pre-registration is required.
-Please contact email@example.com or 415/945-1128.
+Please contact firstname.lastname@example.org or 415/945-1128.

 Rare Plant Treasure Hunts